 - Your moving into a new home

-For private well owners, basic testing for bacteria and nitrates is recommended at least once a year.
+For private well owners, basic testing for bacteria and nitrates is recommended by public health authorities, like the EPA or Health Canada, at least once a year.
 Other contaminants you may only need to test for once, such as hardness or iron, or infrequently, like radon.
 But this will depend on the prevalence of naturally occurring substances in the groundwater in your area.
+Again, your local public health department can provide specific guidance.

 Where to test?